Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Magic Items/magic-items-iii-potions-rings-and-rods.md

 Moderate divination; CL 10th; Craft Rod, *true seeing;* Price 23,500 gp.

+### Flailing
-**Flailing:** Upon the command of its possessor, the rod activates, changing from a normal-seeming rod to a *+3 dire flail*.
+Upon the command of its possessor, the rod activates, changing from a normal-seeming rod to a *+3 dire flail*.
 The dire flail is a double weapon, which means that each of the weapon's heads can be used to attack.
 The wielder can gain an extra attack (with the second